vapor/blog/Content/posts/the-future-of-vapor.md

 3. Switch out the HTTP server to provide a full async stack
 4. Migrate to Swift Service Lifecycle
 5. Migrate to Swift Testing
-6. Rewrite the Websocket and MultiparkKit APIs
+6. Rewrite the WebSocket and MultipartKit APIs
 7. Investigate new APIs for routing, validation and any other areas we want to touch

 Note that Fluent 5 is a separate thing that Gwynne will discuss in a separate post, but it's likely that FluentKit 4 will work with Vapor 5.